-To help put a stop to this suffering, regulation in Ontario requires employers to ensure construction workers complete a working at heights training program approved by the Ministry of Labour's Chief Prevention Officer (CPO) before they work at heights and use fall protection equipment and systems.
+To help put a stop to this suffering, regulation in Ontario requires employers to ensure construction workers complete a Ministry of Labour (MOL)-approved working at heights training program before they work at heights and use fall protection equipment and systems.
 Fall protection includes travel restraint systems, fall restricting systems, fall arrest systems, safety nets and work belts or safety belts.
 Employers must also maintain detailed records of training.
 Approved training is valid for three years from the date of successful completion.